Cornell Johnson Graduate School of Management: Executive MBA

 Established in 1999, the Cornell Executive MBA in Metro NY is based in New York, NY.
 This program uses a traditional classroom setting at the Cornell Tech campus located on Roosevelt Island.
 Classes are held every other weekend, all day Saturday and Sunday morning, in addition to four residential sessions on the Cornell University campus.
 The program duration is 22 months.
 For 2010, Johnson's Executive MBA program was ranked #24 worldwide by Financial Times.

 In 2005, Johnson launched the Cornell Executive MBA Americas program (originally called the Cornell-Queens Executive MBA program) in partnership with Queen's University in Kingston, Ontario.
 This program organizes participants into teams of 6-8 people in cities across the US, Canada, and Latin America, linking these teams via multi-point, interactive video conferencing for class sessions.
-Classes are typically held three Saturdays per month, in addition to three residence sessions on the Cornell and Queen's university campuses.
+Classes are typically held every other weekend, all day Saturday and Sunday morning, in addition to four residence sessions on the Cornell and Queen's university campuses.
 Graduates earn two MBAs, one from each institution, and the program duration is 17 months.